 "As a side note I would like to express my surprise at the fact that among the authors there is also Professor Hünermann, who during my pontificate made himself known for heading anti-papal initiatives.
 He participated to a significant extent in the publication of the "Kölner Erklärung", which, in the context of the encyclical Veritatis Splendor attacked in a virulent manner the magisterial authority of the Pope especially on questions of moral theology.
 Also the 'Europäische Theologengesellschaft' which he founded, was initially thought of as an organization in opposition to the papal magisterium."

 Picture: Vatican News, #newsAryouodzkx

-en.news and 1 other users link to it.
+en.news and one other user link to it

 Breitbart has made a very good point about this scandal: The Vatican’s manipulation of the photograph, which the Associated Press (AP) said “violated photojournalist industry standards,” came just two months after Pope Francis railed against disinformation and “fake news” in his annual Message for the World Day of Communications.

 Creeds must disagree: it is the whole fun of the thing.
 If I think the universe is triangular, and you think it is square, there cannot be room for two universes.
 We may argue politely, we may argue humanely, we may argue with great mutual benefit: but, obviously, we must argue.